Aris Thessaloniki F.C.: Foundation and golden years: 1920–1950

 The following year, it was held the final stage of national championships although Aris won the championship title in Thessaloniki, playing two matches barrage against PAOK.
-The first took place on 12 May 1929 and ended 1–1, while the second was held on 2 June with Aris to beats 4–3, having Nikos Aggelakis scoring a hat-trick.
+The first took place on 12 May 1929 and ended 1–1, while the second was held on 2 June with Aris to beats 4–3, having Angelakis scoring a hat-trick.

 On 20 April 1929, the first friendly match took place between Aris and Panathinaikos, the "yellows" to defeat 5–4.

-The second championship came four years later in 1932, only this time his opponents were Olympiacos, Panathinaikos, AEK, Ethnikos, PAOK and Iraklis.
-Aris managed to collect 22 points in this mini tournament, four more than the second, Panathinaikos, scoring large wins like 7–0 against Panathinaikos, 7–3 against Iraklis and 3–0 versus AEK and Olympiacos in Athens, also new star players emerged, Kitsios, Aggelakis, Bogdanos, Gigopoulos, while Belgian manager De Valer guided effectively the club.
+The second championship came four years later in 1932, only this time his opponents were Olympiacos, Panathinaikos, AEK Athens, Ethnikos Piraeus, PAOK and Iraklis.
+Aris managed to collect 22 points in this mini tournament, four more than the second, Panathinaikos, scoring large wins like 7–0 against Panathinaikos, 7–3 against Iraklis and 3–0 versus AEK Athens and Olympiacos in Athens, also new star players emerged, Kitsios, Angelakis, Vogdanou, Gigopoulos, while Belgian manager De Valer guided effectively the club.

 Four years after winning the first Panhellenic title, the "yellows" won the championship.
-Aris became champion amassing a total of 22 points, four more than second Panathinaikos and scoring big wins like 7–0 against Panathinaikos with four goals Maywood, 6–1 on Apollon Athens with six goals in the Aggelakis' first home appearance with the first group of Kleanthis Vikelidis, 7–3 vs Iraklis with four goals Kitsos and away 0–3 over Olympiacos, PAOK and AEK.
-Leading scorer of the league emerged Nikos Kitsos with 15 goals and Nikos Aggelakis to 14.
+Aris became champion amassing a total of 22 points, four more than second Panathinaikos and scoring big wins like 7–0 against Panathinaikos with four goals Maywood, 6–1 on Apollon Athens with six goals in the Angelakis' first home appearance with the first group of Kleanthis Vikelidis, 7–3 vs Iraklis with four goals Kitsos and away 0–3 over Olympiacos, PAOK and AEK.
+Leading scorer of the league emerged Nikos Kitsos with 15 goals and Nikos Angelakis to 14.

-Big stars of that team were Kitsos, Aggelakis, Caltech, and Vogdanou Gkikopoulos while coach De Valera.
+Big stars of that team were Kitsos, Angelakis, Kaltekis, and Vogdanou Gikopoulos while coach De Valera.

 That same year, the EPO instituted for the first time the Greek Cup, Mars crashing Panathinaikos 7–2 in the quarterfinal.
 This was followed by victory over Apollon Athens, to reach the final where they lost 5–3 from AEK Athens, losing the chance to win the first doubles.

-Aris won their third title in 1946, playing against two teams, AEK from Athens and Olympiacos from Piraeus, champions of the other two minor domestic leagues.
+Aris won their third title in 1946, playing against two teams, AEK Athens and Olympiacos, champions of Athens and Piraeus, respectively.
 Aris beat Olympiacos twice, scoring two goals and conceding none; came to a draw with AEK in Athens and defeated them in PAOK's stadium in Thessaloniki (score 4–1).
 Aris has not won a championship since the establishment of the First Division (1959).

-Up to 1959, when the united First Division was created, Aris managed to finish first 14 times in the Macedonian division.
+Up to 1959, when the first national division was established, Aris managed to finish first 14 times in the Macedonian division.